priyanawani2024/priyanawani2024/README.md

 - 👋 Hi, I’m @priyanawani2024
 - 👀 Passionate about data and what it has to tell.
-- 🌱 I’m currently learning Data and Business Analytics
+- 🌱 I’m currently learning Business Data Analytics
 - 💞️ I’m looking to collaborate on data and business analytics projects
 - 📫 How to reach me priyanawani071994@gmail.com
 - 😄 Pronouns: She/Her